Architectural Studies Requirements

 The amount of material to be covered, the fast pace of assignments, and the pressure of critical reviews combine to produce a highly charged and energetic atmosphere.
 Successful students must be able to handle multiple projects simultaneously and demonstrate an ability to manage their time wisely.

-To support students in their educational endeavors, sophomores, juniors and seniors are provided dedicated studio space.
+To support students in their educational endeavors, sophomores, juniors, and seniors are provided dedicated studio space.
 Program facilities include a resource library, model/furniture shop, a dedicated computer graphics laboratory, a digital fabrication lab, and virtual reality facilities.
 The computer graphics laboratory will provide access to input/output devices.
-Each student is required to purchase or lease a laptop computer and software that meets program specifications prior to the start of the second year for those on the four-year plan or prior to the start of the first year for those on the three-year plan.
-Laptop and software specifications will be supplied during the registration process.
+Each student is required to purchase or lease a laptop computer and software that meets program specifications prior to starting the program.
+Laptop and software specifications are found on the school's website.

 The Architectural Studies program maintains the right to retain student work for exhibition or for records and accreditation purposes.
 Students are advised to assemble photographic and digital files of their work for their portfolios.